CapricanDRJ/HadesStarCommunityData/docs/corp/0d52edf77b0cdeaaea6ebc20a7f5b6a60372b535bf96f556b31e2243dc8ee75a/index.md

 ```
- We are an English-speaking community founded on the ideals of democracy and camaraderie.
+We are an English-speaking community founded on the ideals of democra
+cy and camaraderie.

 Weekly competitive WS; casual WS if numbers allow.

-Discord is required.
+Discord is required.}
 ```
 ### [Discord](https://discord.gg/c9wtCDusgE)
 ### Whitestar Bonus ❌